raspberrychris/paddleboardmaster/content/post/serenelife-inflatable-stand-up-paddle-board-1.md

 categories = ["SereneLife"]
 comments = true
 date = 2022-05-26T11:00:00Z
-description = ""
-draft = true
-lead = ""
-mathjax = true
-pager = true
-sidebar = ""
-tags = ["Review"]
-thumbnail = "/uploads/70073e40-9ff2-4c54-94e3-d4cae00fca1e.jpeg"
-title = "SereneLife Inflatable Stand Up Paddle Board" toc = true widgets = []
+description = "Join us as we take a look at the SereneLife Inflatable SUP and discover what we really think about this paddleboard." lead = "Incredible Design, Lightweight.
+What’s not to like!" mathjax = true pager = true sidebar = "" tags = ["Review"] thumbnail = "/uploads/70073e40-9ff2-4c54-94e3-d4cae00fca1e.jpeg" title = "SereneLife Inflatable Stand Up Paddle Board (Graffiti) - Is this the best designed SUP?" toc = true widgets = []